-- Vegetables are important in human diets throughout the world [1] and are rapidly becoming an important - 17 source of income for rural population [2].
-Okra (Abelmoschus esculentus L. Moench) is a vegetable - widely grown in West Africa.
+Vegetables are important in human diets throughout the world [1] and are rapidly becoming an important source of income for rural population [2].
+Okra (Abelmoschus esculentus L. Moench) is a vegetable widely grown in West Africa.
 In Ghana, it is grown for its immature edible pods.
-Okra is available almost - 19 throughout the year and cultivated even in poor soils and dry areas [3].
-Insect pest infestation is one - 20 major factor affecting okra cultivation in Ghana.
-The crop is observed to share the same broad pest - 21 spectrum with cotton and hibiscus. - 22 In West Africa, the plant is attacked by two flea beetle species, Podagrica uniformis (Jac.) and Podagrica - 23 sjostedti (Jac.)
+Okra is available almost throughout the year and cultivated even in poor soils and dry areas [3].
+Insect pest infestation is one major factor affecting okra cultivation in Ghana.
+The crop is observed to share the same broad pest spectrum with cotton and hibiscus.

+In West Africa, the plant is attacked by two flea beetle species, Podagrica uniformis (Jac.) and Podagrica sjostedti (Jac.)
 (Coleoptera: Chrysomelidae) which are responsible for heavy defoliation [4].
-West-Africa - produces more than 75% of okra produced in Africa, but the average yield in the region is very low (2.5 - 25 t/ha) [5].
+West-Africa produces more than 75% of okra produced in Africa, but the average yield in the region is very low (2.5 t/ha) [5].
 Important yield losses are reported in Nigerian and Ghana [6, 7].
 According to [8], Podagrica species attack the lamina of the foliage and matured leaves of the Okra plant which results in the reduction of photosynthetic ability of the leaves.
 The insect is also responsible for transmission of mosaic virus.
 Whiteflies also feed on plant sap and this can cause okra leaf curl disease and yellow mosaic virus.

 Generally, synthetic insecticides are the most effective means of controlling insect pests due to their quick action and lasting effect [9].
 Traditionally, farmers in Northern Ghana usually dust wood ash on leaves to protect their okra from pest damage.
 Although synthetic pesticides application remains the primary agricultural pest control strategy, it is evident that society cannot continue to tolerate their effects on the environment and non-target organisms.
 The development of pest management systems that are based on judicious application of synthetic insecticides is the most prudent alternative.
 There is the urgent need for the development of alternative control strategies [10].

-Many entomologists have explored naturally occurring insecticidal plants for pest management and have reported some of them to be effective against some insect pests.
-According to [11], botanicals are one of the groups of safe insecticides which have a broad spectrum of anti-pest activity, relatively to specific mode of action, low mammalian toxicity and more tendency to disintegrate, in nature or metabolic in a biological system.
-Moreover, their preparation and application at farm level are more convenient for the farmers and are quite incorporable into integrated pest management programs.
-It is based on this that Oxymatrine (Levo 2.4 SL, DWA Dizengoff Ghana ltd, Ghana) botanical insecticide, a stomach poison having anti-feeding and repelling activity against a wide range of insects, was evaluated for its insecticidal activity against insect pests of okra.
-The specific objectives were to determine the effect of Levo on (i) the incidence of insect pests of okra, (ii) damage caused by the insects on okra, and (iii) fruit yield of okra.
+36 Many entomologists have explored naturally occurring insecticidal plants for pest management and have 37 reported some of them to be effective against some insect pests.
+According to [11], botanicals are one of 38 the groups of safe insecticides which have a broad spectrum of anti-pest activity, relatively to specific 39 mode of action, low mammalian toxicity and more tendency to disintegrate, in nature or metabolic in a 40 biological system.
+Moreover, their preparation and application at farm level are more convenient for the 41 farmers and are quite incorporable into integrated pest management programs.
+[12] reported that Levo 42 applied at 0.02 ml/200 g of cowpea grains protected the grains against damage by the cowpea beetle, 43 Callosobruchus maculatus (F.) for four months.
+It is based on this that Oxymatrine (Levo 2.4 SL, DWA 44 Dizengoff Ghana ltd, Ghana) botanical insecticide, a stomach poison having anti-feeding and repelling 45 activity against a wide range of insects, was evaluated for its insecticidal activity against insect pests of 46 okra.
+The specific objectives were to determine the effect of Levo on (i) the incidence of insect pests of 47 okra, (ii) damage caused by the insects on okra, and (iii) fruit yield of okra.

-2. MATERIALS AND METHODS
+49 2.
+MATERIALS AND METHODS

-2.1.
+51 2.1.
 Experimental Site